completelynovel/authority_badger/README.md

     end

-You can set up as much permission events as you want.
+You can set up as much token balances events as you want.

 The following options are available :